pjn51/brainweb-2/Personal/Ideas/Planned economies outperform market systems.md

 # Planned economies outperform market systems.
 We can see in the case of the [[Russia|USSR]] that nationalization and [[economic planning]] is a huge advantage over the use of a market economy. [[Soviet economic growth was unprecedented]] and [[Soviet WW2 victory vindicated the planned economy]].

-Furthermore, they did all this with no inflation, no unemployment, no homelessness, and no meaningful national debt.
-It was really just the failure of the bureaucracy running the system that caused the collapse of the country.
+Furthermore, [[The USSR lacked inflation, homelessness, and debt]] during this period.

 This is further supported by the fact that [[Capitalism involves fractured economic planning]], which a fully-planned economy makes vastly more efficient and effective.